meghdadFar/snlp/README.md

 [![HitCount](http://hits.dwyl.com/meghdadFar/snlp.svg)](http://hits.dwyl.com/meghdadFar/snlp)

-Statistical NLP (SNLP): A practical package with statisical natural language processing tools.
-SNLP is based on statistical and distributional attributes of natural language and hence most of the functionalities are unsupervised.
+Statistical NLP (SNLP) is a practical package with statisical tools for natural language processing.
+SNLP is based on statistical and distributional attributes of natural language and hence most of its functionalities are unsupervised.

 ## Features
 - Text cleaning